Published on January 8, 2015 by Nicola Rizhikov

 A lot of objectives are expected: paperless orders, quick access to results for physicians and patients, resources planing & optimization, information for analytic & data mining by state healthcare organizations.

 Archaic messages format requires to implement awkward parsers and builders almost from scratch.
-Only Java & .Net developers could reuse HAPIand nHAPI libraries, but other popular platforms (node.js, erlang, php, python, ruby, etc) do not have convenient & robust libraries.
+Only Java & .Net developers could reuse HAPI and nHAPI libraries, but other popular platforms (node.js, erlang, php, python, ruby, etc) do not have convenient & robust libraries.

 Absence of extensibility and profiling/constraints could be fixed using approach like LRI.
 But at least half of LRI is just fixes & patches for HL7 v2 bugs without bringing real value.

 Another candidate is HL7 v3 & CDA.
-There are two pro-arguments: some of HL7 v3 standards are now normative in Russia and HL7 working group released in 2013 DSTU for laboratory orders & results.
+There are two pro arguments: some of HL7 v3 standards are now normative in Russia and HL7 working group released in 2013 DSTU for laboratory orders & results.

-We've compared custom API developed in first iteration with FHIR API and found almost one-to-one match.
-To be FHIR conformant current API should re-implement only few resources: Organization, Practitioner, Patient, Encounter, DiagnosticOrder, DiagnosticReport & Observation.
+We've compared the custom API developed in the first iteration with the FHIR API and found almost a perfect match.
+To be FHIR compliant the current API should re-implement only a few resources: Organization, Practitioner, Patient, Encounter, DiagnosticOrder, DiagnosticReport & Observation.
 Required business rules could be expressed as FHIR extensions.
-Laboratory, Hospital & Ambulatory systems could communicate with bus by REST api, using available reference implementation & client libraries.
+Laboratory, Hospital & Ambulatory systems could communicate with the bus via a REST API, using an available reference implementation and client libraries.
 Public FHIR services could be used as sandboxes for development.
-HealthSamurai with support HL7 Russia already localized most of FHIR documentation.
+Health Samurai with the support of HL7 Russia already localized most of FHIR documentation.

 Surely there are a lot of small technical questions, but we have to say that FHIR perfectly fits the needs and requirements of this project.